 The Company, from time to time, may be party to litigation arising in the ordinary course of business.
 The Company is not a party to any litigation or legal proceedings, nor is management aware of any pending or threatened litigation that, in the opinion of the Company's management, are likely to have a material adverse effect on the Company's business.
 At each reporting date, the Company evaluates whether a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of the authoritative guidance that addresses accounting for contingencies.
 The Company expenses the costs related to its legal proceedings as incurred.
+As of December 31, 2019, and 2018, the Company was not involved in any material legal proceedings.

-8. Term Loan
+9. Term Loan

-In April 2016, the Company entered into a \$1.0 million term loan with a commercial bank (the "Term Loan").
+In April 2016, the Company entered into a \$1.0 million term loan (the "Term Loan").
 On January 25, 2019, the Company amended the Term Loan to increase the Company's borrowing capacity to \$5.0 million, which amount remains secured by the Company's certificates of deposit, money market account, investment property and deposit or investment accounts.
 As amended, the Term Loan bears interest at the greater of the prime rate less 1% and 4.25%.
-The effective interest rate was 4.33% and 4.44% for the three and nine months ended September 30, 2019, respectively.
-The effective interest rate was 4.18% and 3.84% for the three and nine months ended September 30, 2018, respectively.
+The effective interest rate was 4.40% and 3.95% for the years ended December 31, 2019 and 2018, respectively.
 Under the Term Loan, the Company is required to make monthly interest-only payments through January 2020 and is required to make 36 equal monthly payments of principal plus accrued interest thereafter through January 2023.
+The Term Loan is secured by all certificates of deposit, money market accounts, cash, securities, investment property and deposit or investment accounts.
+Interest expense under the Term Loan was approximately \$209,000 and \$25,000 for the years ended December 31, 2019 and 2018, respectively.
+The outstanding balance on the Term Loan totaled \$5.0 million and \$460,000 as of December 31, 2019 and 2018, respectively.